peecyrb/sd-webui-reactor/README.md

 <a name="colab">If you use [Cagliostro Colab UI](https://github.com/Linaqruf/sd-notebook-collection):

-1. In active WebUI, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-reactor` in the "Install from URL" tab and click "Install"
+1. In active WebUI, go to the "Extensions" tab, load "Available" extensions and type "ReActor" in the search field or use this URL `https://github.com/Gourieff/sd-webui-reactor` in the "Install from URL" tab - and click "Install"
-2. Please, wait for several minutes until the installation process will be finished
+2. Please, wait for several minutes until the installation process will be finished (be patient, don't interrupt the process)
 3. When you see the message "--- PLEASE, RESTART the Server! ---" (in your Colab Notebook Start UI section "Start Cagliostro Colab UI") - just go to the "Installed" tab and click "Apply and restart UI"
 4. Enjoy!